monogon-dev/NetMeta/README.md

 Service ports can be changed in the node configuration (see above).

 All services except for NetFlow/IPFIX/sFlow are authenticated.

+If you disable public access to the frontend web server, Let's Encrypt certificate provisioning won't work and you'll have to configure a static SSL certificate.

 The flow collection protocols have no authentication and are vulnerable to DoS and flow data spoofing - we recommend you restrict them to internal networks.